What is a Decode Table?

 In Decode, a Table is the fundamental building block for storing your cleaned, organized, and standardized insurance data.
 Think of it as a smart, structured spreadsheet specifically designed for the kind of information you work with, like premium bordereaux or claims details.

-Unlike a simple spreadsheet, a Decode Table has a defined structure (called a schema) that you create.
+Unlike a simple spreadsheet, a Decode Table has a defined format/structure (called a schema) that you create.
 This structure ensures consistency across all the data you upload, making analysis much easier and more reliable.

 Key Characteristics of a Decode Table